Troth Bylaws v. 4.0

 4.3.
 Incarcerated Members

 Full Members currently incarcerated in correctional institutions shall have the right to vote.
-Incarcerated members may not hold any Corporate office, neither may they participate in any Troth programs.
+Incarcerated members may not hold any Corporate office, and may only participate in those programs that the Rede designates by a majority vote to be open to them.

 4.4.
 Disciplinary Action and Expulsion of Members

-The Troth reserves the right to discipline or expel any member who has been deemed to be in violation of The Troth's Mission Statement, Position Statement, these By-Laws, or articles of incorporation.
-Specific actions will be determined according to the following procedures, and will be announced in the operating journal.
+The Troth reserves the right to discipline or expel any member who has been deemed to be in violation of The Troth's Mission Statement, Position Statement, these Bylaws, or Articles of Incorporation.
+Specific action options will be determined by majority Rede vote according to the following guidelines, and the options will be announced in the operating journal and in The Troth's operating Policy and Procedures document.
+In no case will discipline result in physical or fiduciary harm to the person outside of the paid membership fee not being refunded.

 4.4.1.
 Principles and Purpose of Discipline